 The automation button indicates the global automation state.
 This is shown in several modes.
-See General Features > Automation to learn about this.
+See General Features

 At any time, in any mode, you can show the QLinks window over the touchscreen's current contents.
 These are the same parameters and settings as what is shown in Q-Link Edit Mode.